diveyez/BreadBot/README.md

 python3 breadbot.py
 ```

 # Developer?
-Feel free to help!
+Feel free to contribute!

 All kinds of contributions are welcome.